qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 assertThat(colors).contains("orange"); // Truth
 ```

-Because the first assertion only receives a Boolean value, it is only able to give a generic error message like “expected <true> but was <false>,” which isn’t very infor‐ mative in a failing test output.
+Because the first assertion only receives a Boolean value, it is only able to give a generic error message like “expected <true> but was <false>,” which isn’t very informative in a failing test output.
 Because the second assertion explicitly receives the subject of the assertion, it is able to give a much more useful error message: AssertionError: <[red, green, blue]> should have contained <orange>.”

-Not all languages have such helpers available, but it should always be possible to man‐ ually specify the important information in the failure message.
+Not all languages have such helpers available, but it should always be possible to manually specify the important information in the failure message.
 For example, test assertions in Go conventionally look like Example 12-18.

 Example 12-18.
 A test assertion in Go
 ```go